babel/babel/packages/babel-plugin-transform-runtime/README.md

 `boolean`, defaults to `false`.

-When enabled, the transform will use helpers that do not get run through `transform-modules-commonjs`.
+When enabled, the transform will use helpers that do not get run through `@babel/plugin-transform-modules-commonjs`.
 This allows for smaller builds in module systems like webpack, since it doesn't need to preserve commonjs semantics.

 For example, here is the `classCallCheck` helper with `useESModules` disabled: